nafis4139/personal-finance-tracker/7project/meetings.md

 - [x] Properly explain the Architecture overview in Report
 - [x] Update testing part of the report with a brief description
-- [x] Add proper Instructions for how to build the backend, frontend and docker deployment
 - [x] Add proper testing instructions
 - [x] Update `report.md` file
 - [x] Update `meetings.md` file